© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Refinement and Efficiency (Part 1)

 Unremitting research and far-seeing enterprise have produced the motor car of to-day.
 Silence, reliability, economical running and controlled speed are among its characteristics.
 Luxury vehicles continue to make their limited appeal, but the inexpensive smaller types are now sold in vast quantities.
-The chapter is by L H Thomas and is concluded in part 53.
+The chapter is concluded in part 53.
 This is the sixth article in the series on the Story of the Motor Car.

 Broken Hill Mine, New South Wales